 21.2.4 Export Margin Offsets Dialog Box

-Export Margin Offsets is a small dialog box that works with Margin Control of Tools: Options: Copy Page Settings or the Export Settings branch of Export Graphs, to give you greater control over what area of the graph is copied or exported.
+Export Margin Offsets is a small dialog box that works with Margin Control of Preferences: Options: Copy Page Settings or the Export Settings branch of Export Graphs, to give you greater control over what area of the graph is copied or exported.

 About Export Margin Offsets

-Normally when you click Edit: Copy Page or Edit: Copy Graph as Picture; or you export a graph to an image file (File: Export Graphs), the margins of your copied or exported graph are determined by the Margin Control in Copy Page Settings group of Tools: Options (Copy actions) or the Export Settings branch of Export Graphs (Export actions).
+Normally when you click Edit: Copy Page or Edit: Copy Graph as Picture; or you export a graph to an image file (File: Export Graphs), the margins of your copied or exported graph are determined by the Margin Control in Copy Page Settings group of Preferences: Options (Copy actions) or the Export Settings branch of Export Graphs (Export actions).

 Export Margin Offsets are numeric values (expressed in pixels) that modify those margins allowing you to customize the exact area of a graph when it is copied or exported.
 The offset values are relative to whatever Copy Page Settings are in effect.